ajgon/opsworks_ruby/docs/attributes.md

       environment variable.
 This cookbook provides one of those scripts for you, so you shouldn't alter this variable unless you know what you're doing.

+- `app['scm']['generated_ssh_wrapper']`
+    - **Default:** `/tmp/ssh-git-wrapper.sh`
+    - If the cookbook generates an SSH wrapper for you, this is where it will generate it.
+For users whose `/tmp` partitions are mounted `noexec` (a good security practice to prevent code injection exploits), this attribute allows you to override that location to a partition where execution of the generated shell script is allowed.

 - `app['scm']['enabled_submodules']`
     - If set to `true`, any submodules included in the repository, will also be fetched.